-This document describes CalMTA's preliminary plan for third-party evaluation of the Room Heat Pumps (RHP) MTI.
-Per the MTI Evaluation Framework, CalMTA developed this preliminary evaluation plan with input from the Evaluation Advisory Group, a group of three independent evaluation experts, the CPUC CalMTA project manager, and the CalMTA market research and evaluation lead.
-Final evaluation plans will be developed by an independent third-party evaluator, to be selected via a competitive bidding process after the MTI advances to Phase III: Market Deployment.
+This document describes CalMTA's preliminary plan for third-party evaluation of Induction Cooking Market Transformation Initiative (MTI).
+Per the MTI Evaluation Framework, CalMTA developed this preliminary evaluation plan with input from the Evaluation Advisory Group, a group of three independent evaluation experts; the CPUC CalMTA project manager; and the CalMTA market research and evaluation lead.
+Final evaluation plans will be developed by an independent third-party evaluator to be selected via a competitive bidding process after the MTI advances to Phase III: Market Deployment.
 CalMTA expects that the third-party evaluator may recommend refinements to the approaches and metrics described in this document.

-1.2 Overview
+1.1 Overview

-The approach described in this RHP MTI Evaluation Plan employs theory-based evaluation (TBE), which is widely accepted as a best-practice for market transformation program evaluation.
+The approach described in this Induction Cooking MTI Evaluation Plan employs theory-based evaluation (TBE), which is widely accepted as a best-practice for market transformation program evaluation.
 TBE relies upon the MTI to have a program theory that clearly identifies the specific theorized market outcomes associated with the MTI strategic market interventions, along with their approximate timing.
 TBE also assesses causality between the market interventions and observed outcomes.